bluelight773/tf_object_detector/README.md

     A list of pretrained models can be found here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

-    Select a model best suited for your purposes.
+    Select a model best suited for your purpose.
 For instance, if you need real-time speed, you may prefer to sacrifice precision for speed.
 Also, you may wish to select a model that relied on a dataset with labels closest to your label of interest.